-How have hedgies been trading Uber Technologies, Inc. (NYSE:UBER)?
+What have hedge funds been doing with Uber Technologies, Inc. (NYSE:UBER)?

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|